-Last week, we began reviewing some of the highlights of Michael Hyatt’s new book Free to Focus.
+This post is the second part of the review of some of the highlights of Michael Hyatt’s book Free to Focus.

 If you missed this introduction, be sure to go back to read it for the context it provides on what we’re discussing this week.

 Hyatt divides his advice in Free to Focus into three main elements.
 These are: stopping, cutting, and acting.
 Each of these elements subdivides further into three actions.

 For Hyatt, these three actions come best in the sequence he gives.
 Only when we stop to discern what is truly a priority can we then appropriately cut what draws us away from that priority.
 And only when we cut what distracts us do we then have space to act and pursue that priority.